ocaml/opam/doc/pages/Manual.md

-This subdirectory may contain any files or directories (of reasonable size) that will be copied over the root of the package source. [`opam`](#opam) file fields like [`patches:`](#opamfield-patches) refer to files at that same root, so patches specific to opam are typically included in this subdirectory.
+This subdirectory may contain any files or directories (of reasonable size) that will be copied over the root of the package source. [`opam`](#opam) file fields like [`patches:`](#opamfield-patches) refer to files at that same root, so patches specific to <span class="opam">opam</span> are typically included in this subdirectory.

 Note that repository archives generated by `opam-admin make` in `archives/` already include these overlay files.